mdymel/devblog.dymel.pl/_posts/2016-10-25-angular2-cli-with-aspnet-core-application-tutorial.markdown

 ---
 layout: post
-title: Angular2 CLI with ASP.NET Core application
+title: Angular2 CLI with ASP.NET Core application - tutorial
 date: '2016-10-25'
-featured: /images/posts/2016-10-25-angular2-cli-with-aspnet-core-application/featured.jpg
+featured: /images/posts/2016-10-25-angular2-cli-with-aspnet-core-application-tutorial/featured.jpg
-image: /images/posts/2016-10-25-angular2-cli-with-aspnet-core-application/featured.jpg
+image: /images/posts/2016-10-25-angular2-cli-with-aspnet-core-application-tutorial/featured.jpg
 tags:
+ - aspnetcore
  - angular2
+ - tutorial
 ---
 Few weeks ago I have posted a [tutorial](/2016/09/08/aspnet-core-with-angular2-tutorial/) on how to build an Angular2 application with ASP.NET Core API.
 Today, I would like to show you another way to accomplish that - by using **Angular2 CLI**, which has built in support for building and bundling Angular2 applications.